Returns: individuals returns: storing individual returns

 - Contact telephone number

-Note: Paper copies of the Short Tax Return (SA200) processed by Automated Data Capture (ADC) are shredded after capture.
+Note: Paper copies of the Short Tax Return (SA200) processed by Rapid Data Capture (RDC) are shredded after capture.
 A copy of the scanned image should meet most circumstances where there is a need to see the original return.